Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Traveling to Germany from Denmark by car

-If you're departing from the Danish mainland then in almost all cases it would make more sense to travel to Germany by public transport or via the highways.
-In both Germany and Denmark, public transport is functioning pretty well and the roads are excellent and well-maintained.
+If you're departing from the Danish mainland, in almost all cases it will make more sense to travel to Germany by public transport or highway.
+In Germany and Denmark, public transportation functions well and the roads are excellent and well-maintained.

 Frequent Asked Question ferries to Germany from Denmark